tedneward/Azgaarnoth/Creatures/ToProcess/Slaad.md

 **Magic Weapons.** The Slaad's weapon attacks are magical.

-**Children of Chaos:** Slaad add 1d6 to all attacks, saves, checks, saving throw DCs, and damage rolls (already adjusted).
+**Children of Chaos** Slaad add 1d6 to all attacks, saves, checks, saving throw DCs, and damage rolls (already adjusted).

-**Entropic Resistance:** The first time the Slaad is hit with a weapon type (bludgeoning, slashing, piercing) or an energy type, roll a d6 and consult the chart.
+**Entropic Resistance** The first time the Slaad is hit with a weapon type (bludgeoning, slashing, piercing) or an energy type, roll a d6 and consult the chart.
 Repeat this check for each new type the Slaad is effected by.
 The effect lasts for the encounter.

 d6 | Result
 -- | ------